 One of the most predictable features of the stock market is its volatility.
 While consistent price forecasts are very hard to accomplish, the tendency of index volatility to “cluster” makes it much easier to predict a range of future volatility over the short term.
 Periods of low volatility are of non-randomly long duration and concentration, and volatility rarely spikes straight up from a low volatility cluster without noticeably increasing beforehand.
 This inherent predictability is extremely useful to develop a series of warning indicators and risk-off triggers — both to protect a portfolio, as well as to pinpoint times in a strong bull market that have an increased probability of large adverse movements to come.

-As most really bad things in financial markets happen in high volatility environments (just think back to the multiple 10%+ daily moves in either direction that we were facing in March of last year), being forewarned is a huge advantage.
+As most really bad things in financial markets happen in high volatility environments (just think back to the multiple 10%+ daily moves in either direction that we were facing in March of 2020), being forewarned is a huge advantage.
 We can prepare, anticipate and react with heightened situational awareness.

 Volatility Clusters